Middle School Was Already Hard Enough. Now This.

 I don’t remember much more of the night, but I’ll never forget that feeling, that horror—just in time for Halloween.

 We’ve all been there, right?
-Sure, maybe you never showed up to a popular girl’s party in a triangular wig that extended three inches past each side of your head, but we all have our embarrassing moments.
+Sure, maybe you never showed up to a popular girl’s party in a triangular wig that extended three inches past each side of your head, but we all have our funny awkward moments when we were in school.
 When I became a mother, I realized my daughters are going to have these moments too, and some of them will most definitely happen at the same awkward age.

 The Awkward Age

 Because, let’s face it, middle school is tough.
 If my daughters do have a horror story of their own—and they probably will—then at least they’ll have a mom who’s been there.
 And one who can tell them that it does get better.
-Middle school, mercifully, does not last forever.
+Those middle school years, mercifully, do not last forever.

 The truth is, though, that I want them to be the type of people who wouldn’t even care if they’re the only ones in costume.
 I want them to be different than I was.
 To love themselves enough and be confident enough that they could walk into a party, snake crown and all, see no one else dressed up, and laugh—just laugh, smile, and have a great time.